-Gleim Premium CIA Review features the most comprehensive coverage of exam content and employs the most efficient learning techniques to help you study smarter and most effectively.
-The Gleim CIA Review System is powered by SmartAdapt technology, an innovative platform that continually zeros in on areas you should focus on when you move through the following steps for optimized CIA review:
+Gleim Premium CIA Review features the most comprehensive coverage of exam content and employs learning techniques that help you prepare for the CIA exam with confidence.
+The Gleim CIA Review System is powered by our SmartAdapt technology, an innovative learning platform that continually identifies areas you should focus on and guides you through the learning process.
+Follow these steps for an optimized CIA review:

-Step 1:
+Step 1: Complete a Diagnostic Quiz.

-Complete a Diagnostic Quiz.
 As you work through this quiz, you will get immediate feedback on your answer choices.
-This allows you to learn as you study the detailed answer explanations.
-Your quiz results set a baseline that our SmartAdapt technology will use to create a custom learning track.
+This allows you to learn by studying the detailed answer explanations while the quiz sets a baseline that our SmartAdapt technology will use to create a custom learning track.